 Flying is ultimately what we aim to do.
 Sending your own model safely into the air and enjoying the thrill and fun of the flight.
 Gaining experience and improving both your skills, and your model’s performance.
 This is what we aim for, but the very nature of flying a model through the air also has an element of danger.
 GMAC has an impeccable safety record of which we are jealously proud.

-There are many different types of model aircraft: Fun-fly, 3D, Sport, Contest Aerobatic, Gliders, Scale Aircraft, Helicopters, Multi-Rotors, Jets and the occasional flying saucer or flying dog kennel.
+There are many different types of model aircraft: Fun-fly, 3D, Sport, Contest Aerobatic, Gliders, Scale Aircraft, Helicopters, Multi-Rotors, Jets and the occasional unidentified objects.

 Our MAAA approved instructors will be able to guide you through the process of selecting a type of aircraft that you could start with and radio equipment.

 We fly at GMAC seven days a week, weather permitting.
 ‘Wet’ fuel powered aircraft may fly between 9.00 am and 8.00 pm; electric aircraft may fly between 7am and 11.00 pm.
 (Night flying may occur, with the appropriate authority.).
 Noise limitations apply to all crafts, currently it is 94dB measured from 3m at the front and at a side.